-Uniquely, 60% or more of CFHI student program fees go directly to the communities they will be visiting, benefiting the local economy at large and specifically underserved health systems.
+Uniquely, 60% or more of CFHI student program fees go directly to the communities they will be visiting, benefiting the local economy at large.

 CFHI participants have free time during most evenings and weekends and are encouraged to take part in cultural activities offered within Puerto Escondido.